 After spending two days there in November 2015, I chose go back to Perugia in July 2016 to celebrate my birthday there.
 I went back there and did one of the things I wanted to do the most, visiting the Baci Perugina Chocolate Museum.

 Casa del Cioccolato Perugina – Baci:

 The factory/museum is located right outside Perugia in a town called San Sisto.
 From the center of Perugia, you just need to take one bus that takes you right in front of the factory.
+(It might be A or I from Piazza Italia).
 The tour price is 9€ and it can be done either in Italian or English.
 I chose mine in Italian.

-The museum is filled with memorabilia to to understand the history and the development of the factory.
-They also show the advertisement that Perugina has used during the years on a video filled with TV commercials.
-One you have seen that, comes the best part of the tour: seeing the factory line from above.
-At this point of the tour is forbidden to take pictures or videos.
-Once you get inside of that cold hallway, you can smell all the chocolate being produced there.
+The museum has memorabilia that help to understand the history and the development of the factory.
+They also show the advertisement used by Perugina during the years on a video filled with TV commercials.
+Once you have seen that, comes the best part of the tour: seeing the factory line from above.
+At this point of the tour, you can’t take pictures or videos.
+When you enter inside of that cold hallway, you can smell all the chocolate being produced there.
 It feels just like paradise!

 The “Sad” Ending…

 At the end of the tour, the tour guide will explain a little bit about the chocolates originally produced by Perugina and the ones they are producing in the factory now as well that belong to Nestlé.
 After she finishes the explanation you are free to taste all the chocolate you want!

 The tour lasts around an hour and 15.
 It finishes in the souvenir shop which is absolutely tempting.
 You can buy a kilogram bag filled with chocolates for around 36€.
 I couldn’t help it and I bought half kg.
 Also, I visited the factory on my birthday.
 Definitely, there was no better gift than some chocolates for me!

 If you go to Italy, definitely make a stop in Perugia and the Perugina chocolate factory!